splunk/docker-gettingstarted-conf2016/README.md

    ** extract (email portion) label as “Email"
     * extract (ip address as) “IP_Address"
     * extract ID portion as “ID"

+5. Demonstrate how you can use the Splunk logging driver, https://docs.docker.com/engine/admin/logging/splunk/
+ * Go back to your terminal window and enter command:
+  * make step5

+6. Look at the Splunk logging driver data from the Splunk docker overview dashboard, http://127.0.0.1:8000/en-US/app/app-docker/docker_overview?form.time.earliest=rt-10m&form.time.latest=rt&form.container_name=*&earliest=0&latest=

 Showing the Docker Overview screen provides good insight into a breadth of items you can show.

 # Get help and support